Skip to main content

 3.4.
 Post-processing

 The post-preparation of the printed aligner material encompasses procedures like cleaning the uncured residual resin, support removal, and post-production curing.
 For the Tera Harz TC-85 aligners, recommendations mention the process of cleaning by centrifugation for around 3–4 min (6, 27) or removal with a soft scraper (28).
-This is followed by support removal and post-production curing with Cure M (Graphy, Seoul, Korea).
+This is followed by support removal and post-production curing with Cure M (Graphy, Seoul, Republic of Korea).
 The nitrogen generation curing unit has been utilized (28) and recommended to enhance the physical properties of the resin material by providing an inert environment, thereby preventing the formation of oxygen inhibition layer (37).
-THC 2 UV Curing system (Graphy Inc., Seoul, Korea) is a known representation of this category.
+THC 2 UV Curing system (Graphy Inc., Seoul, Republic of Korea) is a known representation of this category.

 For the Dental LT-clear resin aligners, washing by ultrasonication with isopropyl alcohol (96/99%) and post-production curing with the Form Cure unit (Formlabs, Somerville, Mass., USA) (24, 34, 38) are undertaken.